-PROGRAMS OF CONCENTRATION
+I. PROGRAMS OF CONCENTRATION

 Every student must fulfil the requirements of some approved departmental or inter-departmental program of concentration.
-Although such majors are not officially designated until the end of the sophomore year, certain programs do specify some of the freshman and sophomore courses.
-Admission to major status is not automatic but requires the formal approval of the department or program chairman and the completion of a counselling form which details the student's remaining academic program.
+Although such majors are not officially designated until the end of the sophomore year, certain programs do specify some of the freshman and sophomore courses including certain core courses.
+Admission to major status is not automatic but requires the formal approval of the department or program chairman and the completion of a counseling form which details the student's remaining academic program.